Skip to content

 When aircraft have been handed off from GMP, they shall be fully ready for pushback, and have reached their TOBT.
 Assuming no obstructions, they should be instructed to push back immediately.

-Aircraft requesting push that are not squawking their assigned transponder code shall be instructed to hold position and squawk the correct code.
+Aircraft ready for push that are not squawking their assigned transponder code shall be instructed to hold position and squawk the correct code.
 They must not be allowed to move until doing so.
 Pushback direction is based primarily on aircraft location and runway configuration.

 A pushback clearance must include the stand at which aircraft is located and an instruction to “FACE NORTH”, “FACE EAST”, “FACE SOUTH” and “FACE WEST” as appropriate to runway configuration and stand number.